youthcan/youthcan/index.md

 ## Youth Champions Alliance Network

-Hello, You can use the [editor on GitHub](https://github.com/youthcan/youthcan/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Hello, This is your primier motivational platform, helping you to maximize your full potential.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.